zopencommunity/meta/docs/Guides/Porting.md

 Where envar is the environment variable, action is either set, unset, or prepend, and value is the environment variable value.
 The string `PROJECT_HOME` represents a special value and is replaced with the root path of the project"

 To help gauge the build quality of the port, a zopen_check_results() function needs to be provided inside the buildenv.
-This function should process the test results and emit a report of the failures, total number of tests, and expected number of failures to stdout as in the following format:
+This function should process the test results and emit a report of the failures, total number of tests, expected number of failures and expected number of tests to stdout as in the following format:

 ```
 actualFailures:<numberoffailures>
 totalTests:<totalnumberoftests>
 expectedFailures:<expectednumberoffailures>
-The build will fail to proceed to the install step if actualFailures is greater than expectedFailures.
+expectedTotalTests:<expectednumberoftests>
 ```
+The build will fail to proceed to the install step if totalTests is less than expectedTotalTests or actualFailures is greater than expectedFailures.

 Here is an example implementation of zopen_check_results():